philipturner/swift-colab/Documentation/PercentDirectives.md

 %include FILEPATH
 ```

-Description, example of usage

 - Doesn't include a file twice, clarify what that means with an example, explain why it does that

 ## `%install`
 ```
 %install SPEC PRODUCT [PRODUCT ...]
 ```

-Description, example of usage

 - Swift 4.2-style package initializer for ergonomics and backward compatibility
 - The `$cwd` substitution